ravanmustafayev/sql/README.md

 This repo is full of tasks that i have done while learning SQL, other SQL projects & codes etc.

-it can contain some german words
+it can contain some german and azerbaijani words

 i will try to keep repo up to date